Is 3 days in New York enough?

 Where to stay in New York

 There are many good places to stay in New York.
 Manhattan is a great choice location-wise, as it is very central – but it can be chaotic.
-I am also a big fan of Brooklyn, though some areas are a bit far from the attractions mentioned in this itinerary.
-I have selected a few places to stay:
+I am also a big fan of Brooklyn, though some areas are a bit far from the attractions mentioned in this 3 days in New York itinerary.

 - WEST VILLAGE PENTHOUSE STUDIO – Lovely VRBO in the heart of the village, perfect for a couple or a solo traveler.